Request A Free Quote

 Signs of Cockroaches in Your Home

-Signs of cockroaches can be similar to signs of rats and other pests.
+Signs of cockroaches in Toronto can be similar to signs of rats and other pests.
 Small holes present in food packaging can be a sign of cockroaches, as they will eat through the paper or plastic to get to the contents inside.

 Cockroaches will also shed their skin approximately six or seven times as they become adults.
 The skins can be found near the walls where they will crawl inside during the day.